basham/swit-workshop-writing/slides.md

 Help both people and systems meet their goals

-> - Person reads The Home Depot's [*How to Hang Drywall* guide](https://www.homedepot.com/c/ah/how-to-hang-drywall/9ba683603be9fa5395fab90cbb4826d).
-> - Person purchases related products.

 Notes:
 Words that are useful serve a purpose.
 In product design, that purpose should be to help people and systems meet their goals and solve their problems.

-Second, the system should be goal-oriented.
-Both the person and the system should be able to meet their own goals.
-For example, a home owner wants to hang drywall for the first time.
-This requires knowledge, materials, and tools.
-They discover Home Depot has a guide to walk through this project with videos and written instructions.
-They've gained knowledge, but the page also lists the materials and tools that they may need.
-These product pages then display the aisle and bay that they are located in the customer's local store.
-In summary, the store aims to gain a loyal customer (and their money) by making it easy for the customer to learn about and complete their projects.

-## (Not goal-oriented)

-One-sided or no-sided

-> -

-Notes:
-What experiences have you had (goal-oriented or not goal-oriented)?